GitLab Template

 Before you begin utilizing the GitLab CI/CD template, you will need to have a few items outlined below.

-- The Descope project IDs for both your development/sandbox and production environments.
-Essentially, you will need the project IDs for the project you are exporting from and the project you are importing to.
+- The Descope project IDs for the project you are exporting from and the project you are importing to.
 These can be found on the Project settings page of the console.

 - A management key created on the Company Settings page of the console.
 When scoping the management key, ensure it has access to both projects you are exporting/importing from/to.